 Code of Federal Regulations (CFR) Title 40, Part 60 regulations and the City's Floodplain Ordinance require that placement of flood provision structures within a floodplain not result in a cumulative change in the floodplain water surface that exceeds 1 foot.
 In addition, the regulations under 40 CFR Part 60 do not allow placement of structures within a regulatory floodway unless that placement would not result in any increase in the floodplain water surface elevation, meaning that there is no displacement or redirection of the floodway.
 The City's Floodplain Ordinance requires that a Civil Engineer registered in the State of California certify that no displacement of floodwater would result from the flood proofing of a structure within a floodplain or a regulatory floodway.
-The proposed project is not located within the 100-year flood hazard area as mapped by the Federal d) In flood hazard, tsunami, or seiche zones, risk release of pollutants due to project inundation?

-Emergency Management Agency (FEMA) and would not be subject to the City's Floodplain Ordinance.13 Therefore, the proposed project would have no impact.
+The proposed project is not located within the 100-year flood hazard area as mapped by the Federal Emergency Management Agency (FEMA) and would not be subject to the City's Floodplain Ordinance.
+The proposed project would have no impact.